qfwc258/circuidipity/content/2013-11-22-python2-and-python3.rst

     $ mkdir $HOME/virtualenvs
     $ cd $HOME/virtualenvs

-Now we can create and activate a new sandboxed Python3 environment ...
+Now we can create and activate a new sandboxed Python3 environment:

 .. code-block:: bash